MonaNis/monanis.github.io/index.md

 * very fond of her older sister
 * thoughtful
 * a little bit proud (otherwise, the novel's title would be misplaced...)

+About Mr. Darcy, she says at the beginning:
+> I could easily forgive his pride,
+> if he had not mortified mine.